-Anyway I did alright.
-My first telly job was aged 11 in the BBC’s Ballet Shoes, I then joined the original London cast of Annie and played the voice of a Muppet in Jim Henson’s The Dark Crystal.
-I also came last in Song for Europe as part of a band called Unity (I was a bit skint that year).
+My first TV job was aged 11 in the BBC’s Ballet Shoes, I then joined the original London cast of Annie, and also came last in Song for Europe as part of a band called Unity (I was a bit skint that year).